DFE-Digital/education-benchmarking-and-insights/documentation/features/2_Session-State.md

 Session state is being used for storage of user data while the user browses a web app, more information can be found [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-8.0#session-state).

+## Configuration

 Several configuration options have been implemented;
-1. In-memory
+- In-memory
-2. Cosmos
+- Cosmos
-3. Redis
+- edis

 ### In-memory
 This is the default option when no configuration has been set.